Melbourne Defendants’ Rights Lawyer

 When an individual is facing criminal charges or has been arrested, it can be overwhelming to understand what his or her rights are.
 It is important to know that you DO have rights, and those rights need to be upheld by any and all law enforcement officials or other individuals with whom you have contact during your case.

 To ensure that your rights are protected, enlist the assistance of an aggressive and knowledgeable criminal defense lawyer.
-At the law office of Laura D. Siemers, PA, we work hard to see that your rights are preserved throughout the entirety of your case.
+At Law Offices of Laura D. Siemers, we work hard to see that your rights are preserved throughout the entirety of your case.

 Upon hearing these, you will be asked if you understand these rights and if you wish to continue to speak with the officer.
 If you are not “Mirandized,” (the term for being read your Miranda rights), we may have grounds upon which to seek the dismissal of your case, as you were not properly informed of your rights.